-In a medium bowl, stir bananas, milk, oil, and vanilla until well-blended.
+- Stir the milk, oil, and vanilla until well-blended.

-Add banana mixture to the flour mix and stir gently until combined.
+- Add banana and other liquids to the flour mix and stir gently until combined.

-Pour the (now delicious smelling) brownie batter into prepared baking pan and bake for 25-30 minutes, or until a toothpick inserted in the centre comes out clean.
+- Pour the (now delicious smelling) brownie batter into prepared baking pan and bake for 25-30 minutes, or until a toothpick inserted in the centre comes out clean.

-(Make sure you don't overbake, or the brownie may not be as fudgy and squidgy).
+- (Make sure you don't overbake, or the brownie may not be as fudgy and squidgy).

-Cut into squares & sprinkle some icing sugar over to serve.
+- Cut into squares & sprinkle some icing sugar over to serve.

 My original photos from the first time I made these!
 Awww.